psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 Of golden hue was her hair, 'tis true,
 Of heavenly blue her bright eyes clear,
 Her lips were red as berries on bough,
-Shapely each brow with rare compeer !
+Shapely each brow with rare compeer!

 LXIV.
 To seat ourselves we then were told —